 • Clean or sterilize all equipment and the immediate surrounding work area.

-Cannabis cloning methods are important to learn if you want to grow your own marijuana.
+Cannabis cloning methods are important to learn if you want to grow your own cannabis.
+To learn how to clone and grow robust healthy plants from sprout to harvest, enroll in CTU today.